andrewagrahamhodges/man_ads_java_less_client/README.md

 ## Desktop Integration Feature

-This version of MAN ADS Client is not compatible with the "Desktop Integration" feature, only the Java client version supports that feature (only in Microsoft Windows and Linux)
+MAN ADS Java Less Client is not compatible with "Desktop Integration" feature, only the Java client version supports that feature (only in Microsoft Windows and Linux)

 ## Supported Platforms